mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 have become standard across the stars.
-Plans for such spacecraft are freely available and components can be purchased in bulk by shipyards, reducing the cost of the ship’s construction by 10%.
+Plans for such spacecraft are freely available and components can be purchased in bulk by shipyards, reducing the cost of the ship's construction by 10%.
 This reduced cost does not include ammunition for weapons or fuel, which must be bought at full price.

 If a buyer needs a new type of ship, a starship architect must be employed to design it.
-The architect’s fees are an additional 1% of the final cost of the ship.
+The architect's fees are an additional 1% of the final cost of the ship.

 CONSTRUCTION TIMES